 Dukkah - Egyptian Spice Mix

 Dukkah is an Egyptian spice blend made from roasted nuts, seeds and spice.
-I love making my own Healthy Chef combinations so that I can sprinkle onto garden salads, skinny dips and just simply have on hand to accentuate favourite meals.
+I love making my own Healthy Chef combinations so that I can sprinkle onto garden salads, dips and just simply have on hand to accentuate favourite meals.
 It works beautifully with Moroccan baked organic eggs, cinnamon roasted sweet potato or veggie burgers topped with beetroot relish and a crunchy salad.
-I’m not a fan of store bought versions as they are not as moorish like the ones you make yourself, plus most are WAY TOO SPICY for my palate.
-Home made Dukkah is a celebration of aromatics that is just glorious.
-A spoonful is all you need to give joy and delight to your taste buds every time you eat it.
-You’ll never buy dukkah again once you’ve made your own.
+Home made Dukkah is a celebration of aromatics that is just glorious, a spoonful is all you need to give joy and delight to your taste buds every time you eat it.
+You'll never buy dukkah again once you've made your own.

 150 g macadamia nuts - lightly roasted